 Accessibility and Land Development: Transportation Systems and the Growth of Montgomery County, from 1885 to 2020 – Staff from Research & Strategic Projects created an Esri Story Map that discusses and visualizes Montgomery County’s urban development and development of transportation infrastructure from 1885 to 2020.
 Animation uses subdivision plats to track how access improvements influence urban growth.
-Follow this link to see the Story Map.

 Studies on the Potential for University Research Center Expansion to Montgomery County – Montgomery County Planning and the Montgomery County Economic Development Corporation (MCEDC) collaborated to explore the potential for a research university or institute located in the County to spur innovation and strengthen the local economy.

-Colocation of Public Facilities – The Planning Department has led several interagency initiatives to advance the colocation of public facilities in the Montgomery County.
-Colocation is the sharing of real estate (land and facilities) and operational services (technology, infrastructure) by two or more organizations and offers many benefits, including resource conservation and operational cost-effectiveness.
+Colocation of Public Facilities – The Planning Department has led several interagency initiatives to advance the colocation of public facilities in Montgomery County.
+Colocation is the sharing of real estate (land and facilities) and operational services (technology, infrastructure) by two or more organizations and offers many benefits, including service efficiency, resource conservation and operational cost-effectiveness.